geoserver/geoserver-history/geoserver/community/cite/README.txt

 *Notes* :

-  1. At this time, revision 255 is the latest version that is known to work.
+  1. At this time, revision 257 is the latest version that is known to work and has been tested.
 It is recommended that you check out that version.

-     'svn co -r 255 http://teamengine.svn... engine'
+     'svn co -r 257 http://teamengine.svn... engine'

-  2. Due to a bug at this revision the engine sources must be patched.
-Patch the file 'engine/apps/engine/src/java/com/occamlab/te/TECore.java' with the patch 'TECore.java.patch' provided in this directory.

-     'patch engine/apps/engine/src/java/com/occamlab/te/TECore.java
-TECore.java.patch'

 B. Get Test Sources

 Create a directory called 'tests', and check out the cite test sources into